gargs64/Mindfuels_Ecomm/README.md

 ## 📝 License

-© 2024 Mindfuels Book Publishers.
+© 2002 Mindfuel Publisher and Distributors.
 All rights reserved.